 Novice Drivers and Handheld Communication Devices

-- Licence cancellation and a requirement to re-apply for a G1/M1 after the third occurrence.
-Any fees paid, credit received for time spent in the program, or BDE credit would be forfeited when the licence is cancelled.
-Please note that in the case of a hybrid driver, only the novice-class licence is cancelled on the third occasion; their full-class licence is maintained.
+- License cancellation and a requirement to re-apply for a G1/M1 after the third occurrence.
+Any fees paid, credit received for time spent in the program, or BDE credit would be forfeited when the license is cancelled.
+Please note that in the case of a hybrid driver, only the novice-class license is cancelled on the third occasion; their full-class license is maintained.

 Novice drivers may already be on high-risk insurance or borderline to being on high-risk insurance.
-Given their limited driving history and greater risk assessment, novice drivers may experience greater insurance problems than a fully licensed and experienced driver if convicted of distracted driving.
+Given their limited driving history and greater risk assessment, novice drivers will, therefore, experience greater insurance problems than a fully licensed and experienced driver if convicted of distracted driving.

 Commercial Motor Vehicle (CMV) Drivers